Torpoint Ferry: History

 Cornwall County Council acquired both the ferry and the steamers in 1922 for £42,000.
 The Volta was immediately sold for breaking and two new ferries were ordered, which entered service in 1925 and 1926.
 These were the first ferries on the route designed to carry motor vehicles and could carry 800 passengers and 16 cars.
 Land was acquired on both sides of the rivers to lay a second set of chains and expand the landing beaches.
 A third, reserve, ferry was ordered and modern shore facilities were also built and twin-ferry operation began in July 1932.
 These changes made the supplementary steamer redundant and the Lady Beatrice was sold.

 In July 1923 it was reported that an Asian elephant, named Julia, a part of the Bostock and Wombwell Menagerie, had swum across the river after she had broken loose and "launched herself from the ferry".
-She was encouraged to swim by her trainer who eventually succeeded in lassoing her with a chain, and she arrived safely at the other side.
+She was encouraged to swim by her trainer who finally managed to loop a chain around her neck and she arrived safely at the other side.

 Motor traffic using the route increased rapidly after World War II, and two new ferries with a capacity of 30 cars each were introduced by 1961.
-A third ferry entered service in 1966 and a marshaling area was built on the Torpoint foreshore, relieving congestion in the centre of Torpoint.
-The landing beaches were expanded further in 1972 allowing all 3 ferries to operate simultaneously.
+A third ferry entered service in 1966 and a marshalling area was built on the Torpoint foreshore, relieving congestion in the centre of Torpoint.
+The landing beaches were expanded further in 1972, allowing all three ferries to operate simultaneously.
 The three ferries were refitted in the 1980s and were stretched so that they could carry approximately 50 cars.

 After the refit, they were named the Tamar, Lynher and Plym.
 These remained in service until 2005 when they were replaced by the current ferries.

-All three ferries, Lynher, Plymouth and Tamar were eventually sold in 2004 for recycling by the company Smedegaarden located at Esbjerg in Denmark.
-They had the vessels towed across the North Sea and recycled during 2005.
+All three ferries, Lynher, Plym and Tamar, were sold in 2004 for recycling by the company Smedegaarden located at Esbjerg in Denmark.
+They had the vessels towed across the North Sea and recycled in 2005.

 In April 2022, a campaign pressure group known as the Tamar Toll Action Group was formed.
-Their stated goal is to seek an end to Tolls on both Tamar Crossings.
+Their stated goal is to seek an end to tolls on both Tamar crossings.